GnoTime/gnotime/README.md

 ```

 ### QOF Query Object Framework
-One trick pre-req to building this is the `qof` package.
+One pre-requiste to building this is the `qof` package.
 It is not distributed by distros, by default.

 QOF on github: